 As far as Covid is concerned, there’s one thing: the more people you’re with, the greater the risk of infection.
 So if you’re set on having that holiday trip, it’s best that you keep your circle small.
 Invite only your closest friends, preferably less than five of them – and those whom you’ve met often during the lockdown.
 You’ll be a lot safer holidaying with the same group than with different people.

 For an added precaution, what you can do is avoid social contact with anyone outside your house for at least 14 days before your trip and ask your friends to follow suit.
 This way, all of you can be quite sure of being isolated from the risk of transmission and you can travel safely.

 Given the current situation, it becomes more than important to get a health checkup done before you set out on a holiday.
 Those having any underlying medical conditions are at greater risk, so for them, it’s best to skip this trip.
 The same applies to those over the age of 65 and under 10.

 How To Go

 With all the preparations for your holiday done – subject to Covid precautions that is, you’re now ready to set out.
 But how do you get to your destination?
-You have three options: Road, trains and flight.
+You have three options: flights, train, and road.